cryptopig/Manager-Bot/README.md

 # Manager-Bot
 Manager Bot is a Discord bot that comes with a variety of functions currently being built.
-It will include games, moderation commands, fun commands like memes, and much more.
-It is also completely free and open-source!
+It includes games, a currency system, moderation, fun commands, and more!
+It is also completely free and open-source.

 The Manager Bot project has been resumed! @cryptopig is currently actively working on the bot and adding new commands.
 Check the GitHub for the most recent updates!

+Note: Please do not use the source code of this bot without crediting the author, cryptopig.
+Read the license for more details.

 **How to add the bot to your server:**